leonardoLavagna/Waves-Simulation/README.md

 ## Remark.
 This project is still a working in progress.
 We will add all the material step by step as the project develops.

+## Updates
+Part 1) of the project is completed except for Notebook 1 we are still writing (it is not unlikely that the first notebook will be the last we will upload ^.^)